Dig-Forens6/ProcessSheriff/README.md

 	- time
 	- subprocess
 	- cryptocode
-	- getpass
 	- twilio
 	- argparse

 # Command Switches:
-	'-p' switch is used to provide decryption password for the directory path of the hash list.
+	'-p' switch is used to input the decryption password for the directory path of the hash list.
-	'-s' switch is used to provide number of seconds between scans intervals.
+	'-s' switch is used to input the number of seconds between scans.
-	'-t' switch is used to provide the scan mode, 'M' option only allows processes with Microsoft signed binaries and 'A' option allows processes with any signed binaries.
+	'-t' switch is used to provide the scan mode, 'M' option only allows processes with Microsoft signed binaries and 'A' option allows processes with all signed binaries.

 # Usage: Following are command examples
 	- Command to show help menu: py dfor740_final_process_sheriff_args.py -h